1and1/video-integration-plugin-confluence/README.md

 ---

-This is an Atlassian Confluence plugin project which allows to integrate video-resources from web, in example a link like video.com/example.mp4, in a Confluence page.<br/>
-The project was created by Atlassian SDK, for further information see below.
-The video plays as a stream from specified web resource.<br/>
-You can use this project for your uses.
-Further information about licensing you will find in LICENSE file.
+This is an Atlassian Confluence plugin project which allows to integrate video-resources from web, in example a link like video.com/example.mp4, in a Confluence page.<br/> The project was created by Atlassian SDK, for further information see below.
+The video plays as a stream from specified web resource.
+You can use this project for your uses.<br/>Further information about licensing you will find in LICENSE file.
 <br/>

 ## Compatibility